ibnlanre/portal/README.md

 - `value`: The current state of the atom.
 - `subscribe`: A function used to subscribe to the state of the atom.
 - `publish`: A function used to update the state of the atom without triggering the `set` event.
-- `timeline`: Provides access to the previous states of the atom.
+- `timeline`: An object that provides methods to navigate previous states of the atom.
 - `set`: A function used to update the state of the atom.

 ##### Context propeties